kcrary/istari/docs/files.md

 - `nat-aux.iml`: An IML source file that implements tactics, parsing and unparsing rules, etc.

-- `nat-deps.iml`: An IML source file that imports `Nat`'s dependencies, then loads `nat.isto`.

-- `nat-load.iml`: An IML source file that does everything necessary to prepare `Nat` for use.
-It imports `nat-deps.iml` and `nat-aux.iml`, and may take other necessary actions such as calling functors (see below).
+- `nat-load.iml`: An IML source file that prepares `Nat` for use.
+If `nat-aux.iml` it loads it, and then runs startup code such as calling functors (see below).

-In order to avoid code duplication, most of the code in `nat-aux.iml` appears in functors, so that `nat.ist` can use the code at the appropriate time.
-(Code that deals with a constant should not be executed until that constant exists.)
-In `nat-load.iml` all the functors are called at once, after `nat.isto` is loaded.
+If `nat.ist` has IML code that is only needed locally, not by clients, then that code can appear directly in `nat.ist`.
+However, such code does not get written into `nat.isto`.
+If Nat's clients also need access to the code, the code should be put into `nat-aux.iml`, so it is available to both `nat.ist` and its clients.

+If each such piece of code were put into a separate file, it would lead to a proliferation of numerous `-aux` files.
+To avoid this, it is helpful to put all such code into functors.
+Then all the code can be grouped into a single `nat-aux.iml` file, but since the code is within functors, nothing is executed prematurely.
+Then `nat.ist` can call each functor at the appropriate time.
+A client could also call each functor if it wants, but it is usually more useful just to have the `nat-load.iml` file call all the functors.

+#### Constant names in moving code

+When writing `nat-aux.iml`, one should be aware of a subtle issue.
+The dynamic environment in which its functors are called often differ between `nat.ist` and its clients.
+Within `nat.ist`, a functor is typically called while the `Nat` module is still open, but when the functor is called by the clients `Nat` is certainly closed.
+Thus, a constant can go by two different names, for example `plus_commute` and `Nat.plus_commute`, and neither name is usable in both places.
+Thus, if the code needs to resolve a constant that resides in a module that might or might not still be open, it should use `Namespace.resolveGlobal`, which looks up a constant by the name that it will have once all modules have been closed.